moby/moby/docs/man/Dockerfile.5.md

   -- `LABEL <key>[=<value>] [<key>[=<value>] ...]`
   The **LABEL** instruction adds metadata to an image.
 A **LABEL** is a key-value pair.
-To include spaces within a **LABEL** value, use quotes and blackslashes as you would in command-line parsing.
+To include spaces within a **LABEL** value, use quotes and backslashes as you would in command-line parsing.

   ```
   LABEL "com.example.vendor"="ACME Incorporated"